Why you should embarrass your kids, and how conflict as an opportunity for change is a radical concept for girls.

 Girls Leadership teaches girls the skills to know who they are, what they believe, and how to express it, empowering them to create change in their world.
-We work with girls, parents and caregivers, and educators to ensure lasting impact.

 A society where girls and women engage authentically and assertively at every level of decision making in all areas of their lives.